 Apple Business Chat, or Business Chat, allows customers to interact with a business through the Messages app.
-Businesses engage with a Customer Service Platform (CSP) provider to manage customer enquiries through Business Chat.
+Businesses engage with a Messaging Service Provider (MSP) to manage customer enquiries through Business Chat.

 Apple devices running iOS 11.3 and later or macOS 10.13.4 and later support Business Chat.

-It depends on the scope of your Business Chat deployment and the Customer Service Platform (CSP) provider used to implement your vision.
+It depends on the scope of your Business Chat deployment and the Messaging Service Provider (MSP) used to implement your vision.

 Business Chat currently does not support internal business, or business-to-business, communications.

 A blend of bots, or virtual agents, and human agents is recommended to manage Business Chat.
 The option to escalate to a human agent is mandatory in Business Chat.
-For implementation purposes, a virtual assistant needs to access Business Chat through a Customer Service Platform (CSP), not through the Business Chat REST API.
+For implementation purposes, a virtual assistant needs to access Business Chat through a Messaging Service Provider (MSP), not through the Business Chat REST API.

 This is not possible because phone numbers are not sent through Business Chat.

-A blend of bots, or virtual agents, and human agents is recommended to manage Business Chat.
+Apple recommends a blend of bots, or virtual agents, and human agents to manage Business Chat.
 The option to escalate to a human agent is mandatory in Business Chat.
-Therefore, a deployment using virtual agents exclusively does not get approved.
+Therefore, we won't approve a deployment using virtual agents exclusively.

-A CSP provider implements the server-to-server REST API solutions on their messaging platform which makes it possible to send and receive texts and photos, request payment through Apple Pay, and much more.
-They also provide the live agents console to interact with customers and route messages, if necessary, to the correct team in your contact center.
+An MSP implements the server-to-server REST API solutions on their messaging platform, which makes it possible to send and receive texts and photos, request payment through Apple Pay, and much more.
+They also provide the live agent console to interact with customers and route messages, if necessary, to the correct team in your customer care center.

 Group chat with a business is not supported.